Metal–air electrochemical cell

-A metal–air electrochemical cell is an electrochemical cell that uses an anode made from pure metal and an external cathode of ambient air, typically with an aqueous or aprotic electrolyte.

-During discharging of a metal–air electrochemical cell, a reduction reaction occurs in the ambient air cathode while the metal anode is oxidized.
+Metal–air electrochemical cells (or metal–air batteries) are electrochemical cells that use an anode made from pure metal and an external cathode of ambient air, typically with an aqueous or aprotic electrolyte.
+They function by the electrochemical oxidation of the metal at the anode and the reduction of oxygen from the air at the cathode.
+Because the cathode active material (oxygen) is not stored within the battery but is instead absorbed from the environment, metal–air batteries have a much higher theoretical specific energy than traditional lithium-ion batteries and can effectively approach the energy density of gasoline.

-The specific capacity and energy density of metal–air electrochemical cells is higher than that of lithium-ion batteries, making them a prime candidate for use in electric vehicles.
-While there are some commercial applications, complications associated with the metal anodes, catalysts, and electrolytes have hindered development and implementation of metal–air batteries.
+The technology has seen commercial success in specific applications, most notably zinc–air batteries, which are widely used in hearing aids and railway signaling due to their high energy density and safety.
+Other chemistries, such as lithium–air, aluminium–air, and iron–air, are the subject of intense research for grid-scale storage and electric vehicle applications.

+Despite their high potential, the development of rechargeable (secondary) metal–air cells has been hindered by significant technical challenges.

+These include the sluggish kinetics of the oxygen reduction reaction (ORR) during discharge and the oxygen evolution reaction (OER) during charge, which necessitate efficient electrocatalysts.
+Additionally, metal anodes suffer from corrosion, passivation, and dendritic growth during cycling, while the open cell architecture exposes the electrolyte to evaporation and contamination from atmospheric carbon dioxide.

 Types by anode element

 Lithium

 The remarkably high energy density of lithium metal (up to 3458 Wh/kg) inspired the design of lithium–air batteries.
 A lithium–air battery consists of a solid lithium electrode, an electrolyte surrounding this electrode, and an ambient air electrode containing oxygen.
 Current lithium–air batteries can be divided into four subcategories based on the electrolyte used and the subsequent electrochemical cell architecture.
 These electrolyte categories are aprotic, aqueous, mixed aqueous/aprotic, and solid state, all of which offer their own distinct advantages and disadvantages.
 Nonetheless, efficiency of lithium–air batteries is still limited by incomplete discharge at the cathode, charging overpotential exceeding discharge overpotential, and component stability.
 During discharge of lithium–air batteries, the superoxide ion (O_{2}^{−}) formed will react with the electrolyte or other cell components and will prevent the battery from being rechargeable.